 To make this lashing, tie a series of Half-Knots (Overhand Knots) around the two spars (see figure 115).
 Tie one Half-Knot in front and the next Half-Knot in back (see figure 116).
 Make sure each Half-Knot is pulled up as tight as possible.
 After tying six to ten Half-Knots, finish off the lashing with a Square Knot (see figure 117).
 By using six to ten Half-Knots in this lashing, it makes it very strong and effective, but can be a little difficult to untie.

 The West Country Shear Lashing is used to tie two spars together to extend the overall length of the spars.
 When this is done, you should make two sets of lashings, not just one lashing.
 Make one lashing at each end of the overlapping spars.

 § This lashing is more aptly referred to as the West Country Round Lashing.

 TWO-SPAR SHEAR LASHING

 There are two applications for the Two-Spar Shear Lashing.
 One is where it is necessary to extend the length of one spar by lashing another spar to it (Sheer Lashing Mark II or Round Lashing).
 The second application is when spar legs are to be spread apart to form an A-frame.

 In the first application (extending a spar), two lashings are made where the spars overlap.
 The amount of the overlap of the two spars should be determined by the diameter and length of the spars being used.
 The lashings should be placed as far apart as possible to maintain the strength needed. **

-The two-spar lashing starts with a clove hitch on one spar (see figure 118).
-After making the clove hitch, wrap the excess part of the short running end around the standing part of the rope (see figure 119).
+The Two-Spar Shear Lashing starts with a Clove Hitch on one spar (see figure 118).
+After making the Clove Hitch, wrap the excess part of the short running end around the standing part of the rope (see figure 119).